jacksund/simmate/docs/apps/badelf.md

 --------------------------------------------------------------------------------
 ## Use in python: the BadElfToolkit class

 In addition to workflows, the BadELF app also contains a suite of python modules to aid in BadELF analysis.
-These can be accessed under the 'simmate.apps.badelf.core' module.
+These can be accessed under the `simmate.apps.badelf.core` module.
 The most useful of these is the BadElfToolkit class which allows users to run BadELF directly.
 Running BadELF in this way involves two steps:

 ### (1) Initializing the BadElfToolkit class

-The BadElfToolkit class can be initialized with the 'from_files' method:
+The BadElfToolkit class can be initialized with the `from_files` method:
 ``` python
 from simmate.apps.badelf.core import BadElfToolkit